linpengcheng/PurefunctionPipelineDataflow/README.md

   to dynamically plan the execution order of the tasks, and the workshop is called to complete the assigned tasks.

-- It's like a river diagram that the sequential rendering of the entire continuously running system.
+- It's like a rushing river system diagram that the sequential rendering of the entire continuously running system.
   It is also a variant of the Gantt chart.
   This is Boeing's aircraft pulsating assembly line,